-Apparently, in the 1800s, particularly in Louisiana, black women were wearing their naturally high hairdos so beautifully with jewels and feathers, they provoked jealousy and threatened the social stability of the area.
+Apparently, in the 1800's, particularly in Louisiana, black women were wearing their naturally high hairdos so beautifully with jewels and feathers, they provoked jealousy and threatened the social stability of the area.
 Because of this, there were actual laws put in place banning black women from wearing their hair in public.

 Evans has been an artist for as long as he can remember.
 His father was a drummer and military man.
-When Evans was four years old, one of his father’s bandmates, who was also stationed at Moody Air Force Base in Valdosta, GA, was teaching him how to play guitar.
+When Evans was four years old, one of his father’s band mates, who was also stationed at Moody Air Force Base in Valdosta, Georgia taught him how to play guitar.

 As far as his drawing goes, Evans remembers being especially inspired as a kid while living at Moody Air Force Base.
 He recalls seeing his play friends’ drawings of aircraft carriers: “They drew stick-men for people in their drawings below the carriers, but I still thought they were cool.”

 While Evans went on to study at The Art Institute of Atlanta from 1986-1988, and is known as a painter, he also has a degree in Fashion Illustration and plays and produces music.